team-homestead/team-homestead.github.io/build-instructions.md

 8) At the top of the window, go to 'File'->'New'->'Project from Existing Sources'.
 Search for and open the folder named 'client' and click 'Ok'.
 A box will appear, import the project as a Gradle project (NOT Android gradle) and click 'Finish'.
 When prompted, open project in 'New window'.
 Leave 'server' window open and running.

 9) At this point, open an emulator or connect a physical Android device.
-At the top of the 'client' window, go to (Run|Run 'app').
+At the top of the 'client' window, go to 'Run'->'Run app'.
 The app will open on your device and is now ready for use.
 See [Basic User Instructions](basic-user-instructions.md) if needed.